Hearse: Singapore

-In Singapore, most standard hearses are built on a commercial van chassis, such as the Toyota Hiace, the Nissan Urvan and the Mercedes-Benz Vito, while the grand/traditional Chinese/Indian hearses are built on a lorry chassis like the Mitsubishi Fuso Canter and the Isuzu Elf.
-There are also some limousine hearses in Singapore, mostly built on Mercedes-Benz car chassis.
+In Singapore, most standard hearses are built on a commercial van chassis, such as the Toyota Hiace, the Nissan Urvan and the Mercedes-Benz Vito, while the traditional Chinese or Indian hearses are built on a lorry chassis such as the Mitsubishi Fuso Canter and the Isuzu Elf.
+There are also some limousine hearses in Singapore that are built on a luxury car chassis, such as Mercedes-Benz, Maserati and Jaguar.

 In popular culture

 Amongst hearse enthusiasts, the 1959 Cadillac Miller-Meteor hearse is considered one of the most desirable, due to its especially ornate styling and appearances in several feature films, notably an ambulance version (Ecto-1) in the 1984 film Ghostbusters.

 In the 2016 Ghostbusters reboot, the Ecto-1 is a 1984 Cadillac Superior hearse.

-In the 1971 film Harold and Maude the character Harold, played by Bud Cort, drives two hearses: originally a 1959 Cadillac Superior 3-way; and then later a custom hearse he makes from a 1971 Jaguar XK-E 4.2 Series II.
-The Cadillac hearse used in the film is now privately owned in central California and is preserved, looking essentially identical to the way it did in the film.
-Only one Jaguar "hearse" was built and was destroyed as part of the film's storyline.
-Several Harold and Maude fans have since built similar hearses from E-Types and photos of them can be found online.
-Jane Goldman, wife of British TV and radio personality Jonathan Ross, owns a similar style "hearse" built from a Jaguar XK8 convertible.

 The Rogues prowl around in a graffitied 1955 Cadillac Hearse in the film The Warriors.

 Musician Neil Young's first car was a hearse, which was used to transport the band's equipment.

 Celebrity hearse enthusiasts include rock singer Neil Young and three-time NASCAR Sprint Cup Champion Tony Stewart, who had his hearse customised for a television show.
 Sam the Sham of the Pharaohs (known for Wooly Bully and Lil' Red Riding Hood) was known for transporting all his equipment in a 1952 Packard hearse.

-In the 2014 film Dumb and Dumber To, Harry (Jeff Daniels) and Lloyd (Jim Carrey) are lent a customized 1972 Cadillac Miller-Meteor hearse by Fraida (Kathleen Turner) to drive to Oxford, Maryland.

-In the HBO television show Six Feet Under, which dealt with death every week, premieres with the Fisher family patriarch Nathaniel, a funeral director, killed in an accident involving his new hearse.
-His daughter Claire also owned and drove a hearse.

-In the Canadian television program Degrassi, character Eli Goldsworthy, a 'death obsessed' 16-year-old, drives a 1962 Cadillac Miller-Meteor hearse, affectionately nicknamed Morty.
-Cleve Hall, of the Syfy television show Monster Man, drives a 1980 Superior, with added coach lights on each side, in the 1st season of the show.
-He now drives a 1963 Miller-Meteor named "Lucy".